Ratta, Azad Kashmir

 Ratta is a village in Dadyal in the Mirpur District of Azad Kashmir.
 It is located 70 km east of Islamabad, Pakistan.
 Residents of Ratta sometimes add the word Ratvi to their surname.
 Ratta is one of the most prosperous villages in Azad Kashmir, with an overwhelming Raja population.
-Notable historic people who originate from here are Ch Simon Mohammed BSc (Hons), Raja Kala Khan, Choudhary Yousaf & Raja Mohammed Younas Ali.
+Notable historic people who originate from here are Ch Simon Mohammed BSc (Hons), Raja Kala Khan, Ayoub Khan MP, Choudhary Yousaf & Raja Mohammed Younas Khan.

+In the 1400s, Dadyal did not exist as a town or a "tehsil" in the way we know it today.
+Instead, this century was the era of the Great Settlement, when the Chib Rajputs first arrived and established their rule over the region.

+If you could travel back to the Dadyal hills in the year 1450, here is what the world would have looked like: